aaronpkelly/aaronpkelly.github.io/posts/withTOCs/torrents.md

 # Seedboxes
 ## Seedr
+The only decent free service I've found so far.

 A seedbox service which accepts a magnet/torrent link, downloads the media you requested, then lets you watch/stream it through the browser.
 No need to download anything.